-Hypothetical examples of a 20% buffer investment with a 25% cap for illustrative purposes only.
+Hypothetical examples of a 20% buffer investment with a 20% cap for illustrative purposes only.
 There is no guarantee that a buffer investment will achieve its investment objective.
 The hypothetical investment shown assumes no fees and expenses.
 Actual results net of fees and expenses would be slightly different.

-Large Cap Buffer 20 Portfolio, Series 8 is a Unit Investment Trust.
+Large Cap Buffer 20 Portfolio, Series 9 is a Unit Investment Trust.

-Risk Considerations As with all investments, you may lose some or all of your investment in the trust.
+RISK CONSIDERATIONS: As with all investments, you may lose some or all of your investment in the trust.
 No assurance can be given that the trust's investment objective will be achieved.
 Events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers. • Passive investment risk.
 The value of your investment may fall over time.
-The trust will generally hold, and may continue to buy, the same securities even though a security's outlook, rating, market value or yield may have changed. • Market risk.
-Market risk is the risk that a particular security in the trust, the trust itself or securities in general may fall in value.
-Market value may be affected by a variety of factors, including general securities markets movements, changes in the financial condition of an issuer or a sector, changes in perceptions about an issuer or a sector, interest rates and inflation and governmental policies and litigation.
-Although the Sponsor, who serves as the evaluator of the trust (the "evaluator"), carefully supervises your trust, you should remember that it does not manage your trust.
-Your trust will not sell a security solely because the market value (continued on reverse)
+The trust will generally hold, and may continue to buy, the same securities even though a security's outlook, rating, market value or yield may have changed. • Market risk, which is the risk that a particular security in the trust, the trust itself or securities in general may fall in value.
+Market value may be affected by a variety of factors, including (continued on reverse)